JDASoftwareGroup/kartothek/docs/further_useful_features.rst

     Tables of existing dataset: ['table1', 'table2']

-Adding data to existing datasets is not the only functionality achievable within an update and it can even be used to remove or replace data.
-To do this we use the ``delete_scope`` keyword argument as shown in the example below:
+Adding data to an existing dataset is not the only functionality achievable within an update operation, such an operation can also be used to remove or overwrite data.
+To do so we use the ``delete_scope`` keyword argument as shown in the example below:

 .. ipython:: python